Severn Beach: History

-Robert Charles Barton Stride 1894-1970, son of Albert and Alice Stride.
+Robert Charles Barton Stride 1894–1970, son of Albert and Alice Stride.
 Albert's father George was the brother of Edmund Stride who was involved in the construction of Avonmouth docks and housing.
 His sons Jared and Jethro Stride were the original ‘Stride Brothers’ who built one-off luxury houses in Sneyd Park, Bristol.
 Robert lived next door to his cousins Jared and Jethro in Shirehampton.

 Robert enlisted in WW1 and was a driver, driving a range of vehicles including ambulances.

 Like many other Strides in Shirehampton Robert was a builder by trade.
 After the war ended he resumed trading.
 With the opening of the rail link from Avonmouth in 1924 Robert Stride moved his operations from his house in Station Road, Shirehampton, to Severn Beach, and built a restaurant and six shops opposite the tennis courts.
 He bought up surplus material from the remount depot in Shirehampton which had closed at the end of the war.
 He re-used much of this in his buildings at Severn Beach.
 The swimming pool was built by Robert and he also built Osborne Road, Beach Road and Beach Avenue, laying out a putting green, boating lake and miniature railway.
 During the 1930s he installed electricity for all.
 He was Parish Councillor for 26 years between 1937 and 1964.
 His family were staunch Methodists and were involved with the Methodist church in Shirehampton.
 His brother Horatio was a keen supporter of Toc H.

 Robert's daughter (Mrs Turner) taught at Severn Beach Primary School (in Pilning).

 With its era as a holiday and pleasure resort ending in the 1970s, many of the shops have also closed; however, the convenience store and Down's Bakery still trade.
-Severn Beach had a dedicated Post Office at 103 Beach Road but this also closed and a small Post Office is now housed a few doors away at the McColl's convenience store.
+Severn Beach had a dedicated Post Office at 103 Beach Road but this also closed and a small Post Office is now housed a few doors away at the Morrisons Daily convenience store.
 The village pub (Severn Salmon, formerly Severn Beach Hotel) was demolished to make way for housing.
 The Blue Lagoon swimming pool was demolished in the 1980s in favour of creating more open space and some housing plus part purchased by Northavon District Council to act as a sea defence when over-topping occurs from the River Severn.
 It was during this time that all the railway station buildings were demolished to make way for new housing leaving just the platform.
-The station is now unmanned, with a ticket machine on the platform.
+The station is now unstaffed, with a ticket machine on the platform.
 The boating lake has been filled in and landscaped and now forms part of the sea defence known as Sea Wall Gardens.
 Public toilets that were built on Beach Road during its heyday as a pleasure resort are still there but are locked overnight.
 A new sea front Tea Cottage opened in 2018 on the site of the old Burger Bar and its associated children's fun rides.
+Shirley's Cafe also remains open on Station Road.